svgeesus/EuroMPE/Duophonic/performance-dac.md

 Logic level high is 0.625 * Vdd so 3.4V, ie it is a 5V logic device with that Vdd.

 Needs level shifter for SPI.
 Use second SPI channel on Teensy 4.1.
-One quad shifter handles CS (SYNC) plus SCLK and MOSI
+One quad shifter handles CS (SYNC) plus SCLK and MOSI and optionally LDAC.

 **74AHCT125** Quad Level-Shifter (SSOP-14, **got 10 Jan 2018** plus 10 DIP)  good for SPI, fast enough.
 Vdd abs max -0.5V to +7V so good for 5V5.

 Enables are active low, so tie all to ground.

+[Check for MISO tri-state behavior](https://www.pjrc.com/better-spi-bus-design-in-3-steps/) with a pair of 10 resistors.

 ## Vref